 To help your doctor prescribe the best medication, it’s useful to give an accurate report of your pain.
 Keep a journal that includes information on:

 • When the pain occurs;

 • How strong it is on a scale of 1 to 10, with 1 being the least amount of pain and 10 the most intense;

 • What makes the pain feel better and what makes it feel more intense.

-• Take walks or do some other type of exercise, if possible.
+• Take short walks or do some light exercise, if possible.

 • Try easier or shorter versions of the activities you enjoy.

 • Ask your family or friends to help you with tasks you find difficult or tiring.

 • Save your energy for things you find most important.